In honor of Memorial Day, I am re-publishing this post I wrote about my mom’s cousin, who ferried soldiers to the beaches of Normandy on D-Day.

-Cousin Del passed away last fall, and the few remaining relatives and friends gathered at Ft.
-Snelling National Cemetery last month for an interment ceremony.
+Cousin Del passed away in 2015, and the few remaining relatives and friends gathered at Fort Snelling National Cemetery last month for an interment ceremony.

 In the last visit my mom, her sister, and a cousin had with him he told them (for the first time ever) that he had been captain of a landing craft on D-Day.
 All day long he transported soldiers from the ships to the beaches, back and forth, knowing that many of them were disembarking to their deaths, and knowing that he could be shot as well.
 This would have been his view.

 The recluse cousin, it turns out, was a hero.

 Thank you, Cousin Del.

 And while I do not have any relatives who died in battle, I do have relatives who served:

 My dad, who, even though he was in the Navy at the tail end of World War II, always joked that he never saw a ship!

 An uncle who fought on Guadalcanal.

 My father’s cousin,who flew bombing raids over Germany.